Shannon (song): The Casey Kasem incident

 "Shannon" is remembered for being the subject of a profanity-laced tirade by American Top 40 host Casey Kasem, while recording the September 14, 1985 show.
 A listener from Cincinnati, Ohio had requested "Shannon" as a "Long-Distance Dedication" (a regular feature of the show) to his own recently deceased dog, named Snuggles.
 Kasem was upset that the show's producers had placed the dedication immediately following the Pointer Sisters' hit "Dare Me", an uptempo song that he considered a poor lead-in to a sad song such as "Shannon".
-This did not originally air in the broadcast; however, despite Kasem's rant, the placement of the song within the countdown remained unchanged.
+The rant did not air in the broadcast but it eventually found its way to the internet.
+Despite Kasem's rant, the placement of the song within the countdown remained unchanged.